-I received my BA in History, Russian Language, and English Literature from the University of Iowa in 2007.
-In 2015, I graduated with a PhD in Modern European History from the University of Texas at Austin, with an emphasis on Visual and Cultural Studies in the Soviet Union.
-From 2016 to 2018 I was awarded a Postdoctoral Research Fellowship from the International Centre for the History and Sociology of World War II and its Consequences at the NRU Higher School of Economics in Moscow.
-I am currently a Newton International Fellow of the British Academy specialising in Soviet photography.
+She received her BA in History, Russian Language, and English Literature from the University of Iowa in 2007.
+In 2015, she graduated with a PhD in Modern European History from the University of Texas at Austin, with an emphasis on Visual and Cultural Studies in the Soviet Union.
+From 2016 to 2018 she was awarded a Postdoctoral Research Fellowship from the International Centre for the History and Sociology of World War II and its Consequences at the NRU Higher School of Economics in Moscow.
+She is currently a Newton International Fellow of the British Academy specialising in Soviet photography.

-Each of my research projects explore the intersections of social, cultural and political history in Soviet photography after World War II.
-My dissertation and forthcoming book manuscript “Visualizing the Cultural Thaw: Soviet Photography and Photojournalism in the 1950s and 1960s” examines how photographers were able to publicly question the legacy of Stalinism in photography, and how modernist photographic trends in art photography from the 1920s and 1930s re-emerged in 1950’s and 1960’s photojournalism.
-I also explore how the unique political and cultural context of the 1950s and 1960s impacted photojournalism and amateur photography during this period.
+Each of her research projects explore the intersections of social, cultural and political history in Soviet photography after World War II.
+Her dissertation and forthcoming book manuscript “Visualizing the Cultural Thaw: Soviet Photography and Photojournalism in the 1950s and 1960s” examines how photographers were able to publicly question the legacy of Stalinism in photography, and how modernist photographic trends in art photography from the 1920s and 1930s re-emerged in 1950’s and 1960’s photojournalism.
+She also explores how the unique political and cultural context of the 1950s and 1960s impacted photojournalism and amateur photography during this period.

 - “Soviet Photography in America: An Introduction to the New York Public Library’s Slavic, East European and Baltic Collection,” Slavic and East European Information Resources, Vol. 19 (3-4), pp. 1-30, 2018.